 - What could we do differently to help the solution work better?

 If the problem still hasn’t gone away, you might need to get others involved to help generate possible solutions.
-These people might include the school principal, school welfare coordinator, or other family members.
+These people might include the school principal or school welfare coordinator.
+It’s a good idea to let the teacher know you’d like to talk with other staff members.